-Far from being a cosmetic issue, skin complaints can be frustrating, embarrassing and even distressing.
 When you’re suffering from any form of skin problem, it often feels as if you’re the only person dealing with it.
 Our practitioners look for clues in the skin when evaluating internal disease.
-So it’s no surprise that oftentimes treating the skin means uncovering and treating root causes of inflammation, imbalance and nutrient deficiencies.
+So it’s no surprise that addressing the skin means uncovering and establishing the root causes of inflammation, imbalance and nutrient deficiencies.

 Most people are surprised to learn that more than 60% of us are afflicted with some form of skin complaint.